Click on any of the thumbnails for a full size look at any of the image albums.

 Please visit Art with Katie Cordy to see examples of past lesson plans taught on Zoom during the height of Covid.
 In-person, I teach eleven 130-135 minute lessons and one 65 minute lesson a year.

 I primarily use Adobe Photoshop for painting illustrations of characters and places for The World of Alturas.
 These full paintings take anywhere from four to twelve hours, depending on the complexity.
 While some of these were traced from my sketchbook before being colored, others were drawn from scratch on Photoshop.
 I have begun recording this process and posting the videos on YouTube for record-keeping my growth, and for the interest and education of others.

-In 2021, I was hired to do the interior illustrations of the adult sci-fi fantasy anthology Distant Gardens, edited by J.S.
+I painted the interior illustrations of the adult sci-fi fantasy anthology Distant Gardens, edited by J.S.
 Fields and Heather Tracy, with stories by Sara Codair, William C. Tracy, N.L.
 Bates, Robin C.M.
 Duncan, and J.S.
 Fields, published by Space Wizard Science Fantasy.
 I cannot show the illustrations here, but the book can be bought at Barnes and Noble as well as Amazon.

 During the summer of 2020, I was hired by Curiosity Untamed to create a reflection to go over each of their badge images.
 Curiosity Untamed wanted a 2D Photoshop solution, as rendering a 3D version of 27,000 badges was possible, but an expensive and time-consuming task.
 The challenge was to create a layered painting where each badge could be imported automatically underneath my painted reflection to create a 3D look.

 Using a reference photo and Photoshop, I painted the reflection and shadow by hand on a computer-created flat grey circle.
 You can see the completed reflections all over Curiosity Untamed’s website.